 [This is the text that appeared in the Traveling Angler publication several years ago- written by one of our clients]

-.
+We meet in Maupin, Oregon.
 Then in early morning were taken to the Trout Creek boat launch 32 miles upsteam to start our adventure.
-Then for the next four days we had a blast – daylight to dawn swinging flies, excellent prepared food, comfortable stand-up heated tents, gorgeous scenery, abundant wildlife, shooting rapids with names like Buckskin Mary, Maupin, Oregon and Three Chutes.
+Then for the next four days we had a blast – daylight to dawn swinging flies, excellent prepared food, comfortable stand-up heated tents, gorgeous scenery, abundant wildlife, shooting rapids with names like Buckskin Mary, Whitehorse and Three Chutes.
 A scenic canyon, great fishing and guides with knowledge and good personalities.
-Whitehorse

 Starting at the Trout Creek put-in we set up our gear, put on our waders and rigged rods while the guides and camp staff loaded the boats and prepared for our four days on the water and away from civilization.
 Our camp man “Superman Marty Smith” runs a 20’ Willie Drift boat with more gear than I’ve ever seen on a drift boat.
 Our gear was placed in dry bags and portaged down to camp.
 We headed out on the water with two anglers per guide boat with Superman rowing down the river ahead to the selected camp site.